ibrahimchahine/drone-sim/README.md

-# Drone Sim
+## Overview
-This project is a drone simulator for the autonumic robots course.
+This assignment focuses on makin a drone simulator algorithm.
-We improved the given algorithm for the sumlutaion.

-## How to run?
+## How to Run

+ **Setup**:
+   - Clone the repository:
+     ```bash
+     git clone <repo_url>
+     cd <repo_directory>
+     ```
+To change the data change data.txt
-This project is run by the simluationwindows java file.
+For solution run the SimulationWindow file.

+Feel free to reach out if you have any questions or need further assistance.
+Happy coding!